Achieving Broad Bacterial Protection

 Goal and Challenges

-All that being said, the research being pursued by Dr. Angela Brown is pretty easy to understand its significance.
+Lehigh University P.C.
+Rossin’s center is a leader in engineering research, from medical engineering to nano-materials development.
+That being said, it’s pretty easy to understand the significance of Dr. Angela Brown’s research.
 With the threat of bacterial antibiotic resistance looming on the horizon, Dr. Brown is approaching the problem from a new angle.
 Rather than trying to develop the next derivative, she’s trying to entirely rethink how we combat bacterial disease.
 She’s looking at blocking bacterial entry into our cells by protecting the docking receptors of our cells that allow bacterial particles to bind.
 This would lend broad bacterial protection, compared to our current arsenal which is ineffective against some strains.

 Process and Solution

 To begin the animation process, I had to be sure I had the story right.
 We started off with an hour meeting to discuss Dr. Brown’s work, where she described what made her work unique.
 Chris Larkin followed up with journal articles from Dr. Brown, so I could understand the details of her work.

 Often when I create an animation, I work from a script provided by the client.
 So although I am there to visualize the story, and often to add details, I know up front what the scene to scene sequence will be.
 But in this instance, they were looking to me to suggest how best to tell the story, and to imagine the scene by scene narrative.
 I did so based on Lin and Chris’s guiding ideas, and my own reading of Dr. Brown’s research.